uec/ECWorkflows/README.txt

 ##########################
 Workflows Implemented so far:

-edu.usc.epigenome.workflow.AlignPileupWorkflow
+edu.usc.epigenome.workflow.SequencingPipeline
-starts from per-lane fastq files, does alignment and reporting
+A wrapper for other application specific workflow, starts from per-lane fastq files, does alignment and reporting based upon whether the lane is regular, Bisulfite or chipseq, which is specified in the param file:

-edu.usc.epigenome.workflow.ReportFromPileup
+EX:
+Lane.2.Input = s_6_sequence_short.txt #(input fastq file, can be symlink)
+Lane.2.AlignmentType = bisulfite      #(could be bisulfite, chipseq or regular) Lane.2.ReferenceBFA = /home/uec-00/shared/production/genomes/hg18_unmasked/hg18_unmasked.plusContam.bfa

+edu.usc.epigenome.workflow.generator.ReportFromPileup
 starts from per-lane Pileup.gz files and generates lane-wise reports

-edu.usc.epigenome.workflow.ReportFromMaps
+edu.usc.epigenome.workflow.generator.ReportFromMaps
 starts from map files, merges and does reports.